apache/apisix-dashboard/README.md

 To build Apache APISIX Dashboard from source code, first make sure that your `golang` version is 1.13 or greater.

-Also you need to make sure that node and yarn are installed.
+Also you need to make sure that `Node.js` and `yarn` are installed.

 ```sh
 $ git clone -b v2.0 https://github.com/apache/apisix-dashboard.git